Help Prevent Overdose

 After you administer naloxone, do not leave the individual unattended until you can transfer their care to a medical professional.

-California has a 911 Good Samaritan Law (CA Civil Code Section 1714.22 protects you from arrest, charge, and prosecution when you call 911 at the scene of a suspected drug overdose.
+California has a 911 Good Samaritan Law (California Health and Safety Code Section 11376.5) protects you from arrest, charge, and prosecution when you call 911 at the scene of a suspected drug overdose.
 Nobody at the scene should be charged for personal amounts of drugs or paraphernalia.
 This law does not protect you if:

 On Campus